cesiu/dotfiles/README.md

 #### Even more stuff I forget to do: ####
 * macOS uses Ctrl+Arrow to switch spaces, so it uses Alt+Arrow to move by words in terminal.
 This is inane.
 Change it.
 * There are a bunch of cool quicklook plugins.
 Just Google them.

-#### Stuff I need to check sometime: ####
-* ALE is running syntax checking on load?
-And not picking up flake8 configs?
-  Don't pull it for now.
-* Did ChkTeX get installed with MacTeX?